artcore-c/ros2_rolling_macos_x86_64/README.md

 ## ⚠️ Note on Build Reproducibility

-Building ros2_rolling on our 2014 Mac mini (macOS x86_64) was far from trivial.
+Building ros2_rolling on our 2014 Intel Mac mini (x86_64) was not trivial.
-Although we achieved a full, error-free build, retracing and documenting every step — including required patches, module forks, and dependency workarounds — remains an ongoing effort.
+Although we eventually achieved a fully complete, error-free build, without ommission of any part, retracing and documenting every step — including many required patches, module forks, and dependency workarounds — remains an ongoing effort...

-This repository is not yet complete, but actively maintained.
+Therefore, it should be noted: This repository is not yet complete, but actively maintained.

 ## We are incrementally: